Employee Stock Ownership Plan (ESOP)

 How does an ESOP work?

-An organisation grants an ESOP to an employee to a specified number of company shares at a specified price after the option period (a specified number of years) expires.
+An organization grants an ESOP to an employee to a specified number of company shares at a specified price after the option period (a specified number of years) expires.
 A predefined vesting period must elapse before the employee can exercise the option.
 The vesting period implies that the employee must work for the company for a pre-decided minimum term until they can exercise some or all of their stock options.

 The employer decides the number of ESOP shares that any employee gets.
 During the vesting period, the offered ESOPs lie with a trust fund.
 Once the vesting period expires, the employee will be entitled to exercise their ESOP.
 The date on which the vesting period expires is called the vesting date.
 Employees may exercise an ESOP to purchase company stock at an allotted price below market value.
 Employees can also sell their ESOP shares to earn profits.